White Hair, Don't Care: Taking Care of the Hair You Have

 Protect your hair weak hair from damage.

 Don’t let your white hair stop you from styling it as you wish.
 It is, however, important to start using heat protection.
 Brittle and weak hair is more prone to damage and breakage from styling.
 If you regularly blow-dry your hair or use tools such as flat irons or curling irons, protect your strands with a heat protectant.
-It shields hair from damage that can be caused by heat styling, and seals in shine.
+It shields hair from damage that can be caused by heat styling, and .

 White hair?
 Don’t care!
 The important thing is the care for the hair you have, no matter what color.
 Share this article to encourage more women to celebrate their white hair.